15 Best Email Marketing Programs (A Full Review)

 Sending thousands of emails is one thing; getting them delivered is another.
 Deliverability is the art and science of getting your emails into the primary inbox, not the spam folder or, worse, blocked entirely.
 For high-volume senders, this is the whole game.
 Internet Service Providers (ISPs) like Gmail and Outlook are constantly watching, and your sending habits determine whether they see you as a trusted source or a potential threat.
 Let's walk through the essential steps to protect your reputation and make sure your messages get seen.

-Manage Your IP Reputation
+How to Protect Your IP Reputation

 Think of your IP address as your digital home address for sending emails.
 Your IP reputation is how trustworthy that address appears to ISPs.
 A good reputation is built over time by maintaining consistent sending practices and sending content that people actually want to read.
 If you’re sending from a shared IP address (common with many email marketing platforms), your reputation is tied to the other senders on that IP.
 For high-volume outreach, using a dedicated email infrastructure gives you full control over your own sender reputation, ensuring that only your actions affect your deliverability.